FischJunge/2020-ds-Project02-Kickstarter/Project_Management.md

 * Do not work in the same file at the same time
 * Work in an econimic way ('How much is the answere worth?')

-## Brainstorming
+## Brainstorming - Scenario Description

-What to predict? | State (Success or Failure) Stakeholder perspective | Kickstarter
+* What to predict?
+    * State (success or failure)<br/>
+* Stakeholder perspective?
+    * Kickstarter Management
+* Business case
-Business case | People are willing to pay money for the knowledge if they succeed or fail with their project idea.
+    * People are willing to pay money for the knowledge if they succeed or fail with their project idea.

 * State --> Classification problem
 * Financial gain & extra --> Regression problem